Reviews & First Drives

 S550 Engine Options

-• 5.0L Coyote V8 (GT, 2015–2023): Started at 435 hp and climbed to 460 hp from 2018, when Ford added dual-fuel injection (port and direct) and raised compression, before a slight reduction to 450 hp in 2022–2023 due to emissions regulations.
+5.0L Coyote V8 (GT, 2015-2023): Started at 435 hp and climbed to 450 hp from 2018, when Ford added dual-fuel injection (port and direct) and raised compression.
 This is the engine that defines the S550 experience for most enthusiasts.
 The exhaust note alone justifies the premium over the four-cylinder.

 Transmissions: A 6-speed manual was available throughout the generation with improved shifter action over the S197.
 The 6-speed automatic of 2015-2017 was replaced by a 10-speed unit from 2018, which brought faster shifts and better fuel economy in one package.
 For more on the appeal of rowing your own, see The Resurgence of the Manual Transmission: A Gearhead's Dream in a Digital Age.